NathanJAdams/MeshIO/README.md

 <h3>Using Formats directly</h3>
 Format objects can be instantiated and used directly.
 The format read() and write() methods are similar to the above methods but use an input or output stream instead of a file path.
-Two examples follow:

 <h4>Reading:</h4>